 - Process optimization – lower waste (material and cycles)

 GE calls this strategy “the power of 1% efficiency improvement”.
 The context for this improvement is a world where the machines are not just intelligent but self-aware, predictive, reactive and even social.
 The goal is to wring small improvements and the ensuing massive savings from all of them.

 To understand this digitization better consider the following “What-If” use cases across Aviation, Energy and Transportation.

 GE Aviation Use Case

 When you talk about Digital, you normally think of the front-office MarTech (marketing technology) – advertising, marketing, sales, commerce, service.
 This is where most companies are investing as they race to deal with new customer experiences, better customer engagement, promotion effectiveness and more efficient commerce transactions.

 MarTech is about platforms that help deepen relationships with customers, simplify and improve customer experience.
 They aim to increase digital engagement by delivering differentiated experiences.

 MarTech is growing partly because the proliferation of “screens” goes well beyond phones, tablets and desktops.
 There are exciting new developments as “screens” extend to the TV, wrist, in-home automation or car.
-The pulse of digital experience is speeding up as new technology like 5G, virtual and augmented reality become more adopted.
+The pulse of digital experience is speeding up as new technology like 5G, virtual and augmented reality become more feasible and viable.

-MarTech is also evolving with data science and machine learning.
-By applying digital intelligence to interactions, promotions and advertising, market leaders are completely changing the “art of the possible”.
+MarTech is also evolving with data science, analytics, machine learning and AI.
+By applying intelligence to interactions, promotions and advertising, market leaders are completely changing the “art of the possible”.